 After the Civil War, the position of the Library Company and of similar American subscription libraries was gradually but inexorably altered.
-The challenge came first from the mechanics' libraries, which provided reading material for workingmen, and then from the universities and the newly organized free public libraries that grew rapidly in size, displacing the private subscription libraries as a community's principal repository of books.
+The challenge came first from the mechanics' libraries, which provided reading material for workingmen, and then from the universities and the newly organized free public libraries which grew rapidly in size, displacing the private subscription libraries as a community's principal repository of books.
 The Library Company noticed that far more nonmembers than members were beginning to use its resources.
 Subscribers without voting privileges could pay a fee for the right to borrow books.
-It was a recognition of the changing times that impelled Dr. S. Weir Mitchell, author and physician, to suggest in 1886 that a study be made "to consider whether it may not be possible to make of the Philadelphia Library a Library free to all."
-Certainly the historian of the inquisition, Henry C. Lea, had that
+It was a recognition of the changing times which impelled Dr. S. Weir Mitchell, author and physician, to suggest in 1886 that a study be made "to consider whether it may not be possible to make of the Philadelphia Library a Library free to all."
+Certainly the historian of the inquisition, Henry C. Lea, had that concept in mind when he gave \$50,000 to enlarge the library building, conditioning his gift upon the Library Company's agreement "not at any future time to abridge the privileges heretofore so liberally extended to the public."